marindigen/semester-project-II/README.md

 - This structure should be maintained and updated regularly to reflect any changes in the project's organization.
 - It's advisable to add more descriptive text as needed to help new users or contributors understand the function of each component in the repository.

+For more details please refer to the report.